 Playwright Kwame Kwei-Armah to step down as Young Vic artistic director

-The star of stage and screen became the first African-Caribbean director to lead a major British theatre when he took over from David Lan in 2018.
+Kwame Kwei-Armah became first African-Caribbean director to lead a major British theatre when he took over from David Lan in 2018

-The 56-year-old star of stage and screen became the first African-Caribbean director to lead a major British theatre when he took over from playwright David Lan in February 2018.
+The 56-year-old star became the first African-Caribbean director to lead a major British theatre when he took over from playwright David Lan in February 2018.
+He said the role has been the “honour of a lifetime”.

-During his tenure, he has produced 40 shows with the central London theatre and has been an advocate for increasing diversity within the industry and for protecting the arts during the pandemic.
+During his time at the Young Vic, he produced 40 shows for the London theatre and has advocated for increasing diversity within the industry.

-Ahead of his departure in the autumn, he called for “government intervention” to protect the future of British theatre and the arts and announced his final season in the role.
+Kwei-Armah was a staunch advocate for the protection of the arts industry during the pandemic, and ahead of his departure in the autumn, he called for “government intervention” to protect the future of British theatre.

-Following the news, Kwei-Armah said: “It’s been the honour of a lifetime to lead the Young Vic, and I have been served magnificently by the team at the Arts Council, the board and all of my colleagues.
+Following the news, the Casualty actor said: “It’s been the honour of a lifetime to lead the Young Vic, and I have been served magnificently by the team at the Arts Council, the board and all of my colleagues.

 “I step down knowing that our team and artists are representative of London and that we have continued the theatre’s incredible contribution to this industry and our community.”

-Reflecting on his time in the role, he said his focus has been on “innovation, access and community” and that he is “proud” of what they have achieved.
+Reflecting on his time in the role, Kwei-Armah said his focus has been on “innovation, access and community” and that he is “proud” of what they have achieved.

-However, he added that it is a “bittersweet moment” because he feels he is leaving a subsidised sector which has been affected by “13 years of standstill funding”.
+He added it is a “bittersweet moment” because he feels he is leaving a subsidised sector which has been affected by “13 years of standstill funding”.

 He called on the Government to provide more support for the industry, saying: “For decades the theatre industry has fuelled the UK’s world-renowned creative industries, providing vital pathways for artists to flourish, going from subsidised theatre, into the West End, and into TV and film.